 When Mike and Oshin finally met in the Philippines, everything was natural.
 It felt like coming home after a long absence, not meeting for the first time.
 Inseparable, everything clicked.
 And one year later they got married.

 Combining their efforts on Hobo with a Laptop was the next logical step in their passion for travel and building a business through blogging.

 Where’s the Money Coming From?

-We funded our early travel experiences with part time remote jobs in digital marketing and design and today a majority of our income is passively generated through a number of websites we own.
+We funded our early travel experiences with part time remote jobs in digital marketing and design.
+Today our income is 100% passively generated through websites we own.

 Let us show you how we did it, start here.

 Mike’s been a digital nomad in his own country in one capacity or another since he was 18, and he’s currently in his 8th year of living abroad in Asia.

 Before that, he wrapped up his Toronto-based career as an enterprise ecommerce professional who worked with Fortune 500 brands and a team of 20+ skilled developers.

 In his early twenties he was art director for the Burlington Jazz & Blues Festival, a freelance web designer, ecommerce consultant, and trained sales professionals in the tech industry.

 Since he went ‘full nomad’ in 2013, he’s moonlighted as a film extra, become a best-selling author, professional copywriter, and occasionally helps brands tackle their digital marketing.

 After acquiring a bachelor’s degree in English, Oshin took the corporate life out for a spin for several years before figuring out there was more to life than a buck fifty per hour and zero job security in the Philippines.